Man, It’s been a rough week.

-Lately, I have been thinking about how I could get back to my ideal self, about how I could loosen up and at least become a shadow of that fun guy I think I used to be.
+Lately, I’ve been thinking about how I could get back to my ideal self, about how I could loosen up and at least become a shadow of that fun guy I think I used to be.
 I think I have a plan.

 As you may have guessed, I gave Mickles a very good life and in return, he was a very good dog.
 I appreciate the fact that he spent the majority of his life with me.
-I would guess that he enjoyed his time in Atlanta the most.
-He had the field, the woods and the river.
+I would hope he enjoyed his time in Atlanta the most.
+He had the field, the woods, and the river.
 He couldn’t have asked for anything more.